What is the Best Form of Therapy in Phobia Treatment?

 The amygdala then stores these fear memories and learned behaviours.
 When faced with a phobic trigger, the amygdala sends a distress signal, prompting a fight-or-flight response.

 The amygdala quickly assesses potential threats and triggers a physiological reaction.
-This reaction, however, is based on stored memories rather than rational analysis which happens in the pre frontal cortex.
-And because these two part of the brains are not able to communicate, rational thinking fails to stop the fear response.
+This reaction, however, is based on stored memories rather than rational analysis, which happens in the prefrontal cortex.
+And because these two parts of the brain are not able to communicate, rational thinking fails to stop the fear response.
 Though the brain is trying to ‘protect’ us, it’s over the top threat assessments usually are just getting in the way of living life.

 The Limits of Hypnotherapy in Phobia Treatment